SerhiyDmytruk/vue-bootcamp-level-1/src/assets/take-home-quiz/mcqs.md

 ---

-True or false. `v-model` is useful for one-way data binding.
+`v-model` is useful for...

 #

-True
+one-way data binding

 # Correct

-False
+two-way data binding

+#

+transporting elements to the body

+#

+looping over data

 ---